SamuelPiasecki/SamuelPiasecki/README.md

 ### Hi!
 I'm Samuel Piasecki
 ##

-- 🌱 I’m currently learning React, Next.js, Vue, and Node
+- 🌱 I’m currently learning Mobile Development with Flutter, and Web Development with Vue.js
+- I'm currently working with Flutter
 - 🔗 Take a look at my <a href="https://samuelpiasecki.com" target="_blank">Website</a>

 ##